c752334430/c752334430.github.io/_pages/about.md

 - May, 2022: Start internship at Twitter Relevance Platform - Representation team

-- May, 2022: Our <a href='https://arxiv.org/abs/2205.13426' target='_blank'>paper</a> 'AntiBenford Subgraphs: Unsupervised Anomaly Detection in Financial Networks' has been accepted at KDD 2022
+- May, 2022: Our [paper](https://arxiv.org/abs/2205.13426) 'AntiBenford Subgraphs: Unsupervised Anomaly Detection in Financial Networks' has been accepted at KDD 2022

-- Dec, 2021: Our <a href='https://epubs.siam.org/doi/abs/10.1137/1.9781611977172.41' target='_blank'>paper</a> 'Dense and well-connected subgraph detection in dual networks' has been accepted at SDM 2022
+- Dec, 2021: Our [paper](https://epubs.siam.org/doi/abs/10.1137/1.9781611977172.41) 'Dense and well-connected subgraph detection in dual networks' has been accepted at SDM 2022

 - May, 2021: Start internship at Google Cloud SafeBrowsing team.